 - Small footprint: only about 11 MB in size for Python 2.x and only around 13 MB for Python 3.x.
-Can be further compressed down to just 3-4 MB using e.g. upx. - Python 2.6, 2.7 and 3.4 Support: PyRun works with all popular Python versions.
+Can be further compressed down to just 3-4 MB using e.g. upx. - Python 2.6, 2.7, 3.4 and 3.5 Support: PyRun works with all popular Python versions.
 We chose the single source approach for achieving this, but had to drop Python 2.5 support as a result. - Cross Platform Support: PyRun runs on the following platforms: Linux, FreeBSD and Mac OS X. - Full 64-bit Support: PyRun can be built on both 32-bit and 64-bit builds on all supported platforms. - Highly Portable Codebase: in addition to the already supported platforms for PyRun, we provide custom porting services for more exotic platforms. - Easy Installation: Simply drop the executable into a directory and start using it.
-No installers, no packagers and only a minimal set of dependencies needs to be provided. - Fully Relocatable: eGenix PyRun uses relative search paths, so you can easily move the installation around. - Compatible with setuptools, easy_install, pip: Great care was taken to make sure that PyRun can be used with setuptools et al.1 - Perfect virtualenv replacement: PyRun provides an even better level of isolation from the system installed Python version.
+No installers, no packagers and only a minimal set of dependencies needs to be provided. - Fully Relocatable: eGenix PyRun uses relative search paths, so you can easily move the installation around. - Compatible with setuptools, easy\install, pip: Great care was taken to make sure that PyRun can be used with setuptools et al. - Perfect virtualenv replacement: PyRun provides an even better level of isolation from the system installed Python version.
 Instead of using symlinks and other tricks to create a virtual Python environments, PyRun comes with a complete Python runtime and thus doesn't need to play any tricks.

-1 Please note that setuptools and pip are not designed to be relocatable.
+&lt;sup>1 Please note that setuptools and pip are not designed to be relocatable.

 - install-pyrun script: Using the bash script install-pyrun, we make the whole installation process even easier.
-It automatically downloads and installs the right version for your platform and also take care of adding setuptools and pip to the PyRun installation. - Open Source: PyRun is licensed under the eGenix Public License.
-This Python-style makes it possible to integrate PyRun into other open-source or commercial products - Commerical Support: eGenix provides commercial support for PyRun, in case you need custom builds, help with the integration or need problem solving support.
+It automatically downloads and installs the right version for your platform and also take care of adding setuptools and pip to the PyRun installation. - Install a complete Python runtime including dependencies in one go: using our install-pyrun installation bash script, you can install PyRun as well as all dependencies using a single install-pyrun -r requirements.txt run. - Open Source: PyRun is licensed under the eGenix Public License.
+This Python-style makes it possible to integrate PyRun into other open-source or commercial products - Commercial Support: eGenix provides commercial support for PyRun, in case you need custom builds, help with the integration or need problem solving support.